Iglesia ni Cristo: 21st century

-On October 4, 2015, INC, through Viva films, conducted the world premiere of Felix Manalo, a film depicting the origin of the INC and the life of its first executive minister, which was held at the Philippine Arena.
+On October 4, 2015, INC, through VIVA Films, conducted the world premiere of Felix Manalo, a film depicting the origin of the INC and the life of its first executive minister, which was held at the Philippine Arena.

-According to the resolution passed by the Senate of the Philippines to commemorate INC's 104th anniversary, INC has already established more than 7,000 congregations in 151 countries and territories throughout the world.
+According to the resolution passed by the Senate of the Philippines to commemorate INC's 104th anniversary in 2018, the INC had established more than 7,000 congregations in 151 countries and territories worldwide.

+On 6 May 2018, INC organized a charity walk in Manila, Philippines, with a recorded participation of 283,171 people, setting a new world record for the largest charity walk/run event.
+This surpassed their previous record of 175,509 participants set in 2014.

+On May 26, 2025, Angelo Eraño V. Manalo, son of Eduardo, was unanimously elected as the deputy executive minister of the INC, which was held at the EVM Convention Center.
+Manalo later took oath in his office as the deputy executive minister on May 31.

 Beliefs and core values

-Iglesia ni Cristo believes that it is the true church established by Jesus Christ in the first century, and that its registration in the Philippines is the fulfillment of biblical prophecies that Christ's church would re-emerge in the Far East.
+Iglesia ni Cristo believes that it is the true church established by Jesus Christ in the first century, and that its registration in the Philippines after nearly 2,000 years is the fulfillment of biblical prophecies that Christ's church would re-emerge in the Far East (Malayong Silangan) through Felix Manalo.
 Because of a number of similarities, INC's doctrines have been described as restorationist in outlook and theme.

 Bible

-The Iglesia ni Cristo believes that the Bible is the only book inspired by God, thus it is the sole basis of all their beliefs and practices.